 Many retail establishments in San Fernando primarily serve the regional demands of the recent immigrant market.
 This market area includes the surrounding communities of Sylmar, Mission Hills, Pacoima, Sun Valley, Granada Hills, North Hollywood and Northridge.
 Other retail establishments serve the local convenience market at large.
 Retail sales throughout the city are strong, and San Fernando has the lowest retail vacancy rates in Los Angeles County.
 But while many of the businesses are financially successful, the overall mix does not serve the city's full range of residents and lifestyle tastes.
-There are few retail establishments and a lack of diversification of said retailers that cater to local residents, and a very limited amount of restaurants and entertainment venues for the community to patronize.
+There are few retail establishments catering to the "new generation" higher income residents, and a very limited amount of restaurants and entertainment venues for the community to patronize.
 The absence of substantial nightlife in San Fernando is a pressing issue, as many residents with expendable income travel well outside the city to find evening entertainment.
 This results in a significant amount of lost restaurant and retail expenditures.
+(For a detailed economic breakdown of the economic conditions cited in the preceding paragraphs, see Appendix: Economic Report for the Maclay and San Fernando/Truman Corridors Specific Plan)